 I grew up near a town called Salisbury in Massachusetts.
 When I was little, I used to think Salisbury Steak was named for that town.
 And until only recently, I thought it was a British recipe named for the town of Salisbury in the UK.
 Nope.

-It’s actually an American recipe developed by a physician named James Salisbury in the Civil War era who recommended eating it as a treatment for digestive issues- he was an early proponent of a low-carb diet.
-Fascinating!
+It’s actually an American recipe developed by a physician named James Salisbury in the Civil War era who recommended it for health reasons.

 But enough with the history lesson.
 I want to get to the good stuff, and let you know what exactly a Salisbury Steak is and how EASY it is to make these salisbury steaks and mushroom gravy in one skillet.